ankaAR/bestiario5e/_creatures/lich.md

 ### Acciones

 ***Paralyzing Touch.*** Melee Spell Attack: +12 al ataque, alcance 5 pies (1.5 mts), una criatura.
 Impacto: 10 (3d6) cold damage.
-The target must succeed on a DC 18 Constitution saving throw or be paralyzed for 1 minute.
+The target must succeed on a DC 18 Constitution saving throw or be paralizado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ### Acciones Legendarias